Types of Emergencies

 • If you are outdoors, stay outdoors away from buildings.

-• DO NOT get in a doorway.
+• Do Not get in a doorway.

-• DO NOT run outside.
+• Do Not run outside.

 Be careful during post-disaster cleanup of buildings and around debris.
 Do not attempt to remove heavy debris by yourself.
 Wear protective clothing, including a long-sleeved shirt, long pants, work gloves, and sturdy, thick-soled shoes during cleanup.